 Section 7.
 Special Meetings Notice:

-Special meetings of the Board may be held at any time and place upon the call of the President or of any five Directors.
-Notice of the time, place, and purpose of a special meeting of the Board shall be given by the Secretary by mailing, electronic mail, or overnight delivery of the same to each Director at least twenty-four hours prior to the meeting.
+Special meetings of the Board may be held at any time and place upon the call of the President or of a majority of Directors.
+Notice of the time, place, and purpose of a special meeting of the Board shall be given by the Secretary via postal mailing or electronic mail delivery to each Director at least twenty-four hours prior to the meeting.

 Section 8.
 Quorum:

 A majority of the Directors shall constitute a quorum of the Board for transaction of business.

 Section 9.
 Remuneration of Directors:

 Directors shall be reimbursed for necessary expenses incurred in the conduct of the regular business of the Board.
 Any non-routine expense greater than $500 incurred individually by a BOD member must receive preauthorization by a subcommittee of the Treasurer, Vice-President, and ABE staff’s Chief Operating Officer.

 Section 10.
 Votes/Ballots:

 Postal mail or electronic ballots that do not allow for BOD open discussion may be conducted, but require a unanimous vote for approval.